 Some plants such as Zonal Geraniums and Lobelia take months to grow even with heated growing condition.
 These plants then should be hardened off (weaned from the heat) before planting.
-In reality although this used to happen it’s too expensive to handle and harden off today so plants are very ‘soft’ when they leave the nurseries.
+In reality although this used to happen it’s too expensive to complete today, so plants are very ‘soft’ when they leave the nurseries.

-Many national multiple retailers send stock into there stores based upon an head office calendar. this take no account of the weather at the time and is often applied nationally so where you could plant in Cornwall in April you shouldn’t in Sheffield.
+Many national multiple retailers send stock into there stores based upon an head office calendar.
+This take no account of the weather at the time and is often applied nationally so where you could plant in Cornwall in April you shouldn’t in Sheffield.

-Tip if you can successfully garden in a tee shirt in the evening (and you are not from Newcastle) then you can provably plant your summer bedding outside.
+Tip: if you can successfully garden in a tee shirt in the evening (and you are not from Newcastle) then you can provably plant your summer bedding outside.
 This will normally be in late May if you wondered.

-Our advice for the best results is wait, plant summer bedding when it suit the plants in late May if it straight outside or early May if your are starting your planting inside a glass structure.
+Our advice for the best results is wait.
+Plant summer bedding outside when it suit the plants in late May or early May if your are starting your planting inside a glass structure.